 2005 - 2009

-ibacon expands its laboratory space and now also offers environmental fate studies.
-In 2009, we celebrate our 15th anniversary with 90 employees.
-So far, 12,000 GLP-studies were successfully performed at ibacon.
+ibacon steadily increases its laboratory space.
+As a further business sector, environmental fate studies complete ibacons services.
+In 2009, we celebrate our 15th anniversary with 90 employees and 12,000 successfully performed GLP-studies.

-Requirements for the registration changed.
-As a consequence ecotoxicological studies are now also demanded for the registration of chemicals (REACh), biocides and pharmceuticals.
-In 2004, the Marketing & Sales Department (now Business Development) starts its work as central point of contact for our costumers all over the world.
+Requirements for the registration changed and ecotoxicological studies are required for the registration of chemicals (REACh), biocides and pharmceuticals.
+In 2004, the Marketing & Sales Department (now Business Development) starts its work as central point of contact for our customers all over the world.
 In the same year 48 employees celebrate ibacon's 10th anniversary.

-On its 5th anniversary in December 1999, ibacon already has 26 employees.
-The new facilities in Rossdorf offer 650 sqm of laboratory space. ibacon is ready for the new millenium.
+On its 5th anniversary in December 1999 ibacon already has 26 employees. ibacon moved into a new facility in Rossdorf, offering 650 sqm of laboratory space.

-ibacon GmbH starts its business with six employees using 200 sqm of laboratory space.
-The main area of expertise are ecotoxicological studies for the registration of plant protection products with focus on the terrestrial test systems.
+On December 1st, 1994 ibacon GmbH starts its business with six employees using 200 sqm of laboratory space.
+The main area of expertise is terrestrial ecotoxicology for the registration of plant protection products.